Woodlawn Cemetery - Designated 1994

 The Dunaway Block - Designated 2003

-The Dunaway Block (circa 1900), 102 to 106 East Jackson, is one of the most intact architectural borders of the Town Square.
-Other than modifications to the storefronts to the lower-level commercial spaces, the Dunaway Block remains relatively unchanged from its original overall appearance and is in excellent condition.
+The Dunaway Block (circa 1900), 102 to 106 East Jackson, is one of Town Square's most intact architectural borders.
+Besides modifying the storefronts to the lower-level commercial spaces, the Dunaway Block remains relatively unchanged from its original overall appearance and is in excellent condition.

 The Tuscan Lodge - Designated 2006